 The clock keeps moving but the alarm never goes off

-Whenever something starts you know there’s going to be an end (This is the start of the article; there will be an end.).
+Whenever something starts you know there’s going to be an end (This is the start of the article; there will be an end).
 Homo Sapiens were created/evolved; there’s been continuous debate of the start.
 No matter when or how human life on Earth started, whether it includes all life on Earth or just the planet’s most annoying species, there’s going to be an end.
 The question: when and how?

 The Atheist Apocalypse, or Doomsday, is based on science – human behaviour, adaptation, natural selection.
 The human race will become extinct because it will no longer be able to support itself; nature or humans themselves will bring the end.
-Climate Change is considered to be bringing Doomsday ever than before.
+Climate Change is considered to be bringing Doomsday closer than before.

 On the other hand Religion Apocalypse is defined as a day when the Superior Being decides to end the world.
 Religions provide signs to predict the coming of the apocalypse.
 It’s become part of common culture.
 The Simpsons: Treehouse of Horror often uses the Devil as a character.
 Episode 221 shows the family falling asleep in Church; it’s split into 4, each with their own dream, ending with the family walking out of the church into the Apocalypse, seeing the four horsemen and devils.
 While the Flanders Family ascends to Heaven a stairway going down opens in front of the Simpsons.
-Led by Homer they walk into Hell.
+Led by Homer the family walks into Hell.

 There is no prediction of exactly (date and time) when The End will occur.
 There are continuous suggestions.

 The “Y2K Bug” predicted a destruction of humans on January 1, 2000.
 Debated, it was predicted computers would not recognise the year 2000 and change to “January 1, 1900” instead of “January 1, 2000”.
-At midnight on December 31, 1999 computers did move into the future Now they and their baby phones can sometimes predict the future (what you’re going to write next, what you want to see or hear).
+At midnight on December 31, 1999 computers did move into the future.
+Now they and their baby phones can sometimes predict the future (what you’re going to write next, what you want to see or hear).
 They’re becoming smarter.

 Mayan theology suggested the world would end on December 21, 2012.
 The Mayans created a calendar that ended on December 21, 2012.
 It was reported as accurate about many facts such as lunar cycles and eclipse.
 In turn, based on research, many believed the Apocalypse would come on the date the Mayan calendar suggested.
 According to NASA this was misinterpreted; December 21, 2012 Mayans suggested would be the day the world would be refreshed; Mayan gods would return to Earth and one of them “would conduct old rites of passage, to set space and time in order, and to regenerate the cosmos“.
 There is debate about whether or not the world has been refreshed but there is no doubt it has not ended (unless this heaven); even if this is all a daydream because of boredom, you, Earth, humans, and life on Moon, Venus, Mars, and Pluto still exist.